Closed

 Eligible expenses

-- Salaries for research assistants, postdoctoral scientists, graduate students, and technicians.
+- Salaries or stipends for essential research assistants, post-doctoral scientists, graduate students, and technicians.

 Ineligible Costs and Activities